mfields/jsTree/doc/api.md

 <a name="module_@mfields/Tree..Tree+add"></a>

 #### tree.add(descendant) ⇒ <code>Tree</code>
-Add a tree.
+Add a subtree.
 If the descendant's parent exists in this tree, the descendant will be appended to it's parent.
 If the descendant's parent does not exist in this tree, the descendant will be appended to this tree's root.
 If the descendant is not an instance of Tree or it is an empty Tree, `this` will